FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/operations_menu/extended_server_control/graceful-shutdown.md

     "title": "Graceful shutdown ",
     "linkTitle": "Graceful shutdown",
     "weight": "160"
-}This topic discusses the concept of performing graceful shutdown of the different <span class="mc-variable suite_variables.SecureTransportName variable">SecureTransport</span> components and specifics.
+}This topic discusses the concept of performing graceful shutdown of the different {{< SecureTransport/securetransportname  >}} components and specifics.

 <span id="Graceful3"></span>